wildp/trivial-stuff/docs/about.md

 ![Pong Clone](images/pong-clone-2.png?raw=true "Pong Clone")

 A two player pong clone written in Python with Pygame.
-See [this page](../master/.docs/Pong%20Help.md) for more details.
+See [this page][pong-help] for more details.

 ## Snake <a name="snake-cmd"></a>
 ![Snake](images/snake-1.png?raw=true "Snake")